DRESS FOR SUCCESS CINCINNATI

 StyleHER

-Dress for Success Cincinnati solves the "Catch-22” that confronts disadvantaged women trying to enter the workforce: without a job, how can you afford a suit?
-But without a suit, how can you get a job?
+Dress for Success Cincinnati solves the “Catch-22” that confronts women trying to enter the workforce: without a job, how can you afford an interview outfit?
+But without the outfit, how do you make a great impression at that interview?

-Shortly after Dress for Success Cincinnati was founded, we became well-known for providing suits to disadvantaged women returning to or entering the workforce.
-Although our mission has expanded, the suiting program remains a crucial part of our work and a vital first-step in a woman’s journey toward self-sufficiency.
+Dress for Success Cincinnati became renowned for providing professional clothing to women returning to or entering the workforce.
+Although our mission has expanded, the StyleHER (formerly known as Suiting) program remains a crucial part of our work and a vital first step in your journey toward self-sufficiency.

 Where we work